danbz/aesthetic-programming/source/7-VocableCode/Readme.md

     }
 }
 ```
-*Figure 7.6: Snippets of Vocable Code concerning the third Conditional Structure*
+*Figure 7.6: Snippets of Vocable Code concerning the third conditional structure*

 Figure 7.6 shows two conditional statements in the function `draw()`.
 The first if-statement checks for texts that are off canvas.
-This has to be done continuously because the off-screen text instances (objects) will be removed (using `splice`) to avoid unwanted elements/objects continuing to exist in the program (in analogy to the simple Packman-tofu game in Chapter 6 - "Object Abstraction").
-The second if-statement checks how many texts remain on screen: if the screen contains less than or equal to two texts, then it will generate new batch of texts via the function `makeVisible()`. [g: can you check if this is readable? /w]
+This has to be done continuously because the off-screen text instances (objects) will be removed (using `splice`) to avoid unwanted elements/objects continuing to exist in the program (as was the case with the Packman-tofu game in Chapter 6, "Object Abstraction").
+The second if-statement checks how many texts remain on screen.
+If the screen contains less than or equal to two texts, then it will generate new texts with the function `makeVisible()`.

 ```javascript
 //line 86